jeffmccune/resume/index.md

 Co-Author of [Pro Puppet][Pro Puppet].

+Certified Google Cloud Professional Architect (2018-2020).

 Invited Speaker at Apple WWDC, MacConf, PuppetConf (multiple), DevOps Days (multiple).

 ##### Fit

 I'm a senior developer with a strong background in systems administration and operations.
-I'm well suited to applying creativity to solve technical challenges requiring coordination across teams.
+I'm well suited to design and architect solutions to technical challenges which span multiple teams in an organization.
+Examples include cloud networking, automated software delivery platforms, automated infrastructure delivery using Terraform, and automated configuration management.

-My focus is not on management, but I am comfortable in mentorship and technical leadership positions.
-I'm actively looking for a role that allows me to help others learn and grow along their own path.
+I enjoy mentorship and technical leadership positions.
+I want to help colleagues learn and grow.

-I am accustomed to working in distributed and asynchronous environments with peers who are self starters.
-I enjoy in-person and remote pair programming, particularly when mentoring junior engineers or learning a new language.
+I'm accustomed to working in distributed environments with peers who are self starters.
+I enjoy in-person and remote pair programming, particularly when mentoring junior engineers or learning a new programming language.

-I am happy living in Portland, OR.
+I am happy in Portland, Oregon.
 Offers from organizations outside of Portland should be for remote positions with a company having experience with remote senior developers.

-My compensation requirements vary based on the company, the social impact of the work, the people I work with, the problems to be solved, etc...

-Realistic offers include competitive salary, equity, comprehensive benefits, liberal vacation policies, the opportunity for conference travel, and support for the costs of equipment, data, and office space.

 ----